Skip to content

 Real Ubuntu 24.04 with glibc

-iSH is Alpine Linux with musl libc.
+iSH is Alpine Linux with musl libc on a 32-bit i386 user-mode emulator.
 Most small things work.
-Some bigger things (native Node addons built for glibc, many precompiled Python wheels, and some server-oriented CLI toolchains) do not.
+Some bigger things don't: many precompiled Python wheels target x86_64 not i386, and — most consequentially for this comparison — modern Node.js prebuilt binaries crash on iSH with Illegal instruction per iSH issue #2335.
 Our container is Ubuntu 24.04 x86_64 with glibc, the same ABI you would expect from a typical Linux server or developer laptop.
 In practice that means much broader compatibility for common CLI and agent workflows than iSH, though you should still verify project-specific dependencies.

 On first boot, the Cosyra container already has Claude Code, Codex CLI, OpenCode, and Gemini CLI on the PATH.
 You paste a key and run claude.
-On iSH, you do:
+On iSH, what you'd try looks like the session below — but it stops at the node --version step, not at claude:

 $ apk update && apk upgrade